MarceloxOFH/prev-enola-documentation/docs/user_guide.md

 #### LLM Steps

-LLM steps are used to track interactions with language models where token usage, input/output messages, and costs are important.
+LLM Steps are used to track interactions with language models where token usage, input/output messages, and costs are important.

 **When to use LLM Steps:**